focrensh/role-lab/docs/index.rst

    - Releative to current playbook being run: ``./roles``
    - Global for the ansible install: ``/etc/ansible/roles``

 #.
+SSH to your lab ansible host with username studentX (where X is your student ID and password ansible)

+#.
 Verify that you are in the home directory for your student number before we begin.
 Some of the variables we will use throughout this guide will assume this location.

    .. code:: shell